HillaryDanan/TIDE-resonance/README.md

 #### Method 1: Advanced Explorer Study
 1. Visit our [Advanced Explorer](https://hillarydanan.github.io/TIDE-resonance/advanced_explorer.html)
 2. Explore the visualization for 2-3 minutes
-3. Click "Contribute to Research" button (top right)
+3. Then go to our Research Portal
 4. Follow the prompts to test with your AI
 5. Submit your results